dantleech/blog/source/_posts/2019-02-11-timesheet-parser-hoa-compiler.md

 morning trauma is at an end, and our project managers can be happier as I can accurately curate and log my time every day effortlessly.

+And, the miscellaneous tickets can _still_ be assigned to a bucket ticket, but at least the original information is preserved,

 Parsing the Timesheet
 ---------------------